mattermost/docs/source/configure/configuration-in-your-database.rst

 How to migrate configuration to the database
 --------------------------------------------

-These instructions cover migrating the Mattermost configuration to the database and updating your ``systemd`` configuration to load it from the database.
+These instructions cover migrating the Mattermost configuration to your database and updating your ``systemd`` configuration to load it from the database.

 .. note::
   These instructions assume you have Mattermost server installed at ``/opt/mattermost``.
 If you're running Mattermost in a different directory you'll have to modify the paths to match your environment.